aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

    print, !g.regions[0:1]       ; this assumes that only a single region is set

-Manually setting a region will cause it to vary.
+Manually setting a region will cause the numbers to vary from user to user.
 For the purposes of this example, we will use the channel numbers 589 and 15854.

 Now the region is defined, the polynomial factor can be applied, and the fitted baseline inspected via:

 .. code-block:: idl

-   nregion, [589, 15854]        ; procedurally applies the baseline fitting
+   nregion, [589, 15854]        ; sets the defined region
    nfit, 2                      ; sets the baseline polynomial factor of 2 bshape                       ; allows user to inspect fitted baseline shape before removal